Many symmetrically indivisible structures

 \subsection{$\Gamma^*$ -- an example of an indivisible structure which is not symmetrically indivisible}

 \

-Throughout this subsection -- $\Gamma$ will denote the random graph.
-The indivisibility of the random graphs is a well known fact that dates back to its definition in \cite{Ra64}.
+Throughout this subsection $\Gamma$ will denote the random graph.
+The indivisibility of the random graph is a well known fact that dates back to its definition in \cite{Ra64}.
 An easy proof is given in \cite{Hen71}.